History of Scania: Modern history

 At 18. and 19.
 December 1914, the Three Kings Meeting was held in Malmö.
 In order to confirm the joint Scandinavian neutrality during the then ongoing World War, the Swedish King Gustav V, the Danish King Christian X and (his brother) the Norwegian King Håkon VII met together with their Ministers of Foreign Affairs, at Malmö.
-The Three King's meeting also ment the full Swedish acceptance of Norway's secession from the former Swedish-Norwegian union in 1905.
+The Three King's meeting also meant the full Swedish acceptance of Norway's secession from the former Swedish-Norwegian union in 1905.
 The Swedish King as of 1905, Oscar II couldn't accept his loss of Norway.
 But in 1907 had his son Gustav V become King, and at least by 1914 could the new Swedish Regent see the call for a normalisation also between the Swedish and the new Norwegian courts.
 Ever since this Royal meeting in Malmö, has the Royal relationships between Sweden, Denmark and Norway indeed been excellent.

 The first public flight school in Sweden was set up in 1915, at Ljungbyhed by Enoch Thulin.
 Between 1926 and 1996 it was the flight school of the Swedish Air Force.
 Today commercial flight training is performed at Ljungbyhed Airport, one of the world's oldest active airports.
 In 1924 the world's shortest international air route was opened from Malmö Bulltofta Airport to Copenhagen, Denmark, using Junkers F 13.

-After the February Revolution in Russia 1917, did Germany's hope of a separate peace treaty with Russia rise.
+After the February Revolution in Russia 1917, Germany's hope for a separate peace treaty with Russia arose.
 But the new Russian "temporary leader" Alexander Kerensky declined.
 Then Germany gave the Russian communist agitator Vladimir Lenin and his companions in Switzerland a safe-conduct through the German Empire, in the hope that Lenin and the communists would destabilise Russia so that hopefully peace could be achieved at the Eastern Front.
 In August 1917 Lenin and his entourage arrived to Scania, on this historically important journey, through the train ferry line between Saßnitz (Germany) and Trelleborg (Scania in Sweden).

 Between 1930 and 1939, the Saxtorp TT-races were held.
 Motorcycle races resembling the ones at Isle of Man.
 Nine of these in all ten races, gathered attendances exceeding 100.000, up to 160.000.
 No other sport events in Sweden has seen crowds of this size.
 The 1937 race "only" attracted 80.000 people due to heavy rain.